saurov2752/ProjectForSVG/README.md

 # Project For Custom SVG

-## I have developed this project using Angular, .NET Core and API.
+## I have developed this project using Angular, .NET Core, API and JSON File.
 An image of sample output is attached below.

 ![alt text](https://github.com/saurov2752/ProjectForSVG/blob/main/svgSampleImg2.png?raw=true)